 As shown in the preceding tables, in many of the fact-checking headlines, the targets were individual public figures, such as politicians.
 The names of specific politicians were masked in the stimulus headlines (e.g., "a Democratic/Republican Senator," "a Democratic/Republican governor"), in order to prevent preexisting attitudes toward high-profile politicians from affecting source assessments.
-Actual fact-checking headlines also target each party collectively or as a group as shown in Table S1.14.
-To indicate partian targets without invoking specific politicians, some of the stimuli headlines referred to partian groups or entities such as "Democratic/Republican National Committee,"7 "Democratic/Republican party," or "Democrats/Republicans."
+Actual fact-checking headlines also target each party collectively or as a group as shown in Table S14.
+To indicate partisan targets without invoking specific politicians, some of the stimuli headlines referred to partisan groups or entities such as "Democratic/Republican National Committee," "Democratic/Republican party," or "Democratic/Republicans."